elastisys/scale.cloudpool/aws/autoscaling/README.md

 The configuration keys have the following meaning:

-  - ``scalingGroup``: Describes how to identify/manage scaling group members and connect to the cloud provider.
+  - ``cloudPool``: Describes how to identify/manage cloud pool members and connect to the cloud provider.
     - ``name``: The name of the managed Auto Scaling Group.
     - ``awsAccessKeyId``: Your [AWS Access Key ID](https://aws-portal.amazon.com/gp/aws/securityCredentials).